sysop71/sysop71.github.io/_posts/2025-01-29-minecraft-february-drops.md

 ---
 ![Minecraft February Drops](https://www.minecraft.net/content/dam/minecraftnet/games/minecraft/game-updates/MCV_SpringDrop_testing_Jan8_Editorial_Exclusive_DotNet_1170x500.jpg)

-## Februaryt Minecraft Drops: Chickens and Cactus Flowers
+## February Minecraft Drops: Chickens and Cactus Flowers

 Minecraft players, get ready to dive into the whimsical world of the first game update of 2025.
 This update brings a delightful assortment of new features to test in both Java snapshot and Bedrock beta/preview versions.
 The changes are just whimsy enough to spark fun questions such as "What came first, cold chicken or blue egg?"